Curtain Fullness Ratios Explained: Flat to Luxury Pleats

 - Period-style rooms (Victorian, Georgian, traditional)

-- Pinch-pleat, goblet, and box-pleat headers (these styles are specifically designed for 2–2.5x fullness)
+- Pinch-pleat, goblet, and box-pleat headers (these styles are specifically designed for 2 to 2.5x fullness)

 - Hotel-quality window treatments

-**Header styles that require 2.5x:** Pinch-pleat, three-finger pleat, goblet pleat.
-These styles physically require excess fabric to form the pleat structure — at 1.5x fullness, there isn't enough fabric to create the pleat and maintain coverage.
+Header styles that require 2.5x: Pinch-pleat, three-finger pleat, goblet pleat.
+These styles physically require excess fabric to form the pleat structure.
+At 1.5x fullness there simply isn't enough fabric to create the pleat and maintain coverage.

-**Fabric cost:** The most expensive option.
+Fabric cost: The priciest option.
 Per panel uses 25% more fabric than 2x.
-For a formal pair of floor-length pinch-pleat drapes on a 60-inch window with 108-inch drop: plan on 18–22 yards of fabric.
+For a formal pair of floor-length pinch-pleat drapes on a 60-inch window with 108-inch drop: plan on 18 to 22 yards.

 How to Choose Your Fullness Ratio

-**Consider the room.** Bedrooms and casual living rooms suit 1.5–2x.
-Formal rooms justify 2–2.5x.
+Consider the room.
+Bedrooms and casual living rooms suit 1.5 to 2x.
+Formal rooms justify 2 to 2.5x.

-**Consider the fabric weight.** Lightweight sheers and voile benefit from more fullness (2–2.5x) because the light fabric needs extra volume to drape attractively.
-Heavy velvet and blackout fabric looks fine at 1.5x — the weight itself creates structure.
+Consider the fabric weight.
+Lightweight sheers and voile benefit from more fullness (2 to 2.5x) because the light fabric needs extra volume to drape attractively.
+Heavy velvet and blackout fabric looks fine at 1.5x, because the weight itself creates structure.

-**Consider the budget.** Every 0.5x increase in fullness adds roughly 25–35% to fabric cost.
-Going from 1.5x to 2x on a room with four windows can add $150–300 in fabric costs at mid-range prices.
+Consider the budget.
+Every 0.5x increase in fullness adds roughly 25 to 35% to fabric cost.
+Going from 1.5x to 2x on a room with four windows can add $150 to $300 in fabric costs at mid-range prices.

 Calculating Fabric for Your Chosen Fullness